Pylons-tech/pylons/DEVELOPER_DOC.md

 ## Item

-Item consists of below fields.
+Item consists of the following fields.

 | No | Field         | Type   | Sample                                | Description                                                                       |
 |----|---------------|--------|---------------------------------------|-----------------------------------------------------------------------------------|